Machy8/webloader/docs/Filters.md

 # Filters
 - Separated for **CSS** and **JS** so they can have the same name
-- They are for each loaded file
+- They can be initialized for each file in files collection or once for whole collection after all files are loaded

 ````php
 $webLoader